wsoccorsi/wsoccorsi/README.md

 #### I'm Will, a Backend Software Engineer.
 Feel free to check out the stuff I'm working on or send me a message 💬 @ wsoccorsi@gmail.com

-Check out a new site I am working on! www.fihelper.com
+Check out my new site, determined to make investment knowledge mainstream. www.fihelper.com
 <img width="1440" alt="Screenshot 2024-04-04 at 1 35 50 PM" src="https://github.com/wsoccorsi/wsoccorsi/assets/33301475/60332fb4-6ca8-4584-9e8d-7f836ae79772">

+Written in react, hosted with S3.
+(I have decided not to make the code public :/)

 <!--
 **wsoccorsi/wsoccorsi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.